Henderson, Nevada: Education

 The Clark County School District provides elementary and secondary public education.
 Henderson is the location for 29 elementary schools, nine middle schools, and nine high schools.
-Five of the nine high schools are public schools, being Basic, Coronado, Green Valley, Foothill, and Liberty.
+Five of the nine high schools are public schools, including Basic, Coronado, Green Valley, Foothill, and Liberty.
 The remaining four are private college preparatory schools, including the Henderson International School.
-A tenth high school, Silverado High School, also serves parts of Henderson but is in the unincorporated Clark County (Paradise).
+A tenth high school, Silverado High School, also serves parts of Henderson but is in unincorporated Clark County.

 Findlay College Prep

 Findlay Prep was a high school basketball program sponsored by the Henderson International School.
 Henderson International School – a private preparatory school owned by Meritas – hosted Findlay College Prep.
 Since its creation in 2006 by businessman Cliff Findlay, its dozen students comprised the school's only high school students.
-Findlay has had several McDonald's All-Americans and alumni playing in the National Basketball Association (NBA).

 Colleges and universities

-Henderson is home to several colleges and universities.
-Nevada State College, a baccalaureate college in the Nevada System of Higher Education.
-The Roseman University of Health Sciences, a private university which awards degrees in nursing, pharmacy, and business, is in Henderson.
-The College of Southern Nevada, a community college based in Las Vegas, maintains a branch campus in Henderson.
-California's National University, Touro University Nevada and Devry University also maintain a campus in Henderson.
+Henderson is home to Nevada State University, a member of the Nevada System of Higher Education, and has a satellite campus of the College of Southern Nevada.
+It also has campuses for private institutions of higher education including the Roseman University of Health Sciences, Touro University, and DeVry University.

-Several for-profit colleges also operate in the city, including the International Academy of Design & Technology (Henderson campus closed in 2016), The Art Institute of Las Vegas, and Everest College.
+Several for-profit colleges also operate in the city, including The Art Institute of Las Vegas and Everest College.